 These symptoms and more can be indicative of a few different disorders and are often overlooked by doctors, but more and more people are starting to realize that a combination of these could indicate the onset of adrenal fatigue.

-Some people at high risk for the symptoms of adrenal fatigue include busy new parents, students in college or post-graduate studies and caregivers, such as nurses or family members caring for invalid relatives.
+Some people at high risk for the symptoms of adrenal fatigue include busy new parents, students in college or post-graduate studies and caregivers, such as doctors, nurses or family members caring for invalid relatives.

 If you have adrenal fatigue, it can also be a major cause of excess fat storage and low energy levels.
 Luckily, you can heal adrenal fatigue with three simple steps: start an adrenal fatigue diet, take supplements and reduce stress.
 So, let’s talk about exactly what your adrenal glands do and how you can overcome adrenal fatigue in these three simple steps.